Lactobacillus acidophilus NCFM®

 There has been a small amount of research into the particular potential of Lactobacillus acidophilus NCFM® to relieve the symptoms of lactose intolerance.
 In a small study from 1995, nine out of ten lactose-intolerant subjects experienced a reduction in symptoms following ingestion of milk which had been inoculated with Lactobacillus acidophilus NCFM®, compared to when they consumed un-inoculated milk (Montes et al., 1995).

-Lactobacillus acidophilus NCFM® for Immunity
+Lactobacillus acidophilus NCFM® and Immunity

 Emerging research suggests a role for the gastro-intestinal microbiota as a vital part of the immune response in humans and all other vertebrates.
 Lactobacillus acidophilus NCFM® is one of the strains that has been studied to determine its role in immune function.